The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 return result

+That’s the default Python style.
+And it’s what most developers expect.
 R’s functional approach requires a mindset shift.
 It’s more verbose.
 It’s more explicit.
 But it’s also more predictable.
+The learning curve slows adoption.

 What’s Actually Happening Now